Aider-AI/aider/website/docs/commands.md

 ## Vi

+To use vi/vim keybindings, run aider with the `--vim` switch.

 - `Esc` : Switch to command mode.
 - `i` : Switch to insert mode.
 - `a` : Move cursor one character to the right and switch to insert mode.